How a few experts' judgment becomes a grant plan

 Take it with you

-Read the one-page spec this runs on — two implementations should agree to the dollar.
+Read the one-page spec this runs on.